Amal Clooney Returns Home After Being Honored At Women Of Impact Dinner

 — The Independent (@Independent) December 13, 2016

 In late 2016, it was reported that Amal Clooney and Honey G could have been friends at school, according to the Mirror.
-And while after such an inspiration speech, one would think it’s impossible that Clooney and Honey G could possibly have something in common, the two apparently got the same high school education.
+And while after such an inspirational speech, one would think it’s impossible that Clooney and Honey G could possibly have something in common, the two apparently got the same high school education.

 What do George Clooney and Honey G have in common?!
 Honey G went to the same grammar school as his wife Amal Clooney – small world eh?! pic.twitter.com/3XmlDqYWXC